 The first biblical prophecy, referred to as the “first great promise,” is found in Genesis 3:15, after Adam and Eve chose to heed the deceiver’s words rather than the voice of truth.

-God uttered, “I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel” (Genesis 3:15).
-This verse is the first golden thread among the rest of the prophecies that points to the fulfillment of the promised Messiah in the New Testament.
+God uttered, “I will put enmity between you and the woman and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel” (Genesis 3:15).
+This verse is the first golden thread among the rest of the Messianic prophecies that points to the fulfillment of the promised Messiah in the New Testament.

 What Is The Meaning Of Prophecy In The Bible?

 One thing is certain about prophecy: it is not simply words or writings about history or a great prediction made by humans to spread religion.
-Instead, a Bible prophecy[1] is a living, accurate, and authoritative message from God to His people, not just to the Jewish nation but to all mankind.
+Instead, a Bible prophecy[1] is a living, accurate, and authoritative message from God to his people, not just to the Jewish nation but to all mankind.

 It’s important to remember that the prophets of the Old and New Testaments were, first and foremost, regular people.
 But the Book of 2 Peter tells us that no prophecy was ever produced by the will of man.
-“Still, men spoke from God as they were carried along by the Holy Spirit” (2 Peter 1:21).
+Still, men spoke from God as they were carried along by the Holy Spirit” (2 Peter 1:21).
 This serves as a reminder that no Bible prophecy uttered by a true prophet of God was made possible without God’s Spirit.

 What Are The Prophecies Fulfilled In Jesus Christ?